College of Humanities and Social Sciences

 ART 111 Drawing I 3 credits

 This introductory studio course is designed to familiarize beginning students with fundamental techniques and concepts of drawing.
 In that basic skill building is the core of this course it is a very approachable class for non-art majors.
 Although some history of drawing will be presented learning will be assessed primarily through portfolio production and review.
-(Prerequisite: ART 101 or consent of instructor)
+(Studio Course)

 ART 211 Illustration 3 credits